Structuring as a package

 0 errors βœ” | 0 warnings βœ” | 1 note βœ–

-The note in this case is because we are importing packages not currently used in R/ - but won’t worry about this for now, as will do later when build our simulation model.
+The note in this case is because we modified the DESCRIPTION file used for the des-rap-r environment (from the environments page) which contains imports that are not currently used within R/ - but don’t worry about this for now, as will do later when build our simulation model.

 3. Install the package